Sundays and Holy Days

 Weekday Services

 Our weekly 11:30am WEDNESDAY EUCHARIST takes place in the chancel.
-On the fourth Wednesday of the month this usually includes prayers for healing.
+On the last Wednesday of the month this usually includes prayers for healing.

-MORNING PRAYER is usually said in the Cuthman Chapel each weekday at 8:30am from Monday to Thursday (resuming on Thursday, 2 January).
+MORNING PRAYER is usually said in the Cuthman Chapel each weekday at 8:30am from Monday to Thursday.

 Acknowledgements